Viva (airline): History

-In October 2013, VivaAerobús has signed an agreement to order 52 Airbus A320 aircraft for $5.1 billion, making it the largest order by a Latin American carrier.
+In October 2013, Viva Aerobus has signed an agreement to order 52 Airbus A320 aircraft, consisting of 40 A320neo and 12 A320ceo aircraft, for $5.1 billion, making it the largest order by a Latin American carrier.

-On May 15, 2014, VivaAerobús received and started using Airbus A320s.
-It continued using Boeing 737s until the end of 2016, when it began operating an all Airbus fleet.
+On May 15, 2014, Viva Aerobus received and started using Airbus A320s.
+It continued using Boeing 737s until the end of 2016, when it began operating an all-Airbus fleet.

-In October 2014, VivaAerobús began nonstop flights from Ciudad Juárez (Chihuahua State) to Mexico City, León, and Hermosillo.
+In October 2014, Viva Aerobus began nonstop flights from Ciudad Juárez (Chihuahua State) to Mexico City, León, and Hermosillo.
 In 2015, the airline launched flights to Dallas–Fort Worth from several Mexican cities.
 The service was terminated in October 2015.

-As of December 8, 2016, IAMSA has acquired a 100 percent stake of the company after Irelandia Aviation sold its 49% stake to the company following regulatory approval.
+As of December 8, 2016, IAMSA has acquired a 100% stake of the company after Irelandia Aviation sold its 49% stake to the company following regulatory approval.

-On December 17, 2017, VivaAerobús began non-stop service to Los Angeles International Airport from Guadalajara International Airport.
+On December 17, 2017, Viva Aerobus began non-stop service to Los Angeles International Airport from Guadalajara International Airport.

-In 2018, VivaAerobús began non-stop service to Las Vegas and New York City from Mexico City International Airport.
+In 2018, Viva Aerobus began non-stop service to Las Vegas and New York City from Mexico City International Airport.

-VivaAerobús announced the launch of its cargo subsidiary, Viva Cargo, in January 2020.
+Viva Aerobus announced the launch of its cargo subsidiary, Viva Cargo, in January 2020.

-In late-October 2021, VivaAerobús has announced an interline agreement with Viva Air Colombia which took effect on November 1, 2021.
+In late October 2021, Viva Aerobus has announced an interline agreement with Viva Air Colombia which took effect on November 1, 2021.

-In December 2021, VivaAerobús has partnered with Allegiant Air to form an alliance and expand low-budget services between the United States and Mexico.
+In December 2021, Viva Aerobus has partnered with Allegiant Air to form an alliance and expand low-budget services between the United States and Mexico.
 Subject to regulatory approval, the alliance is planned to launch in 2023.

-In early August 2022, VivaAerobús announced a codeshare agreement with Iberia to better connect passengers going between Mexico and Spain.
+In early August 2022, Viva Aerobus announced a codeshare agreement with Iberia to better connect passengers going between Mexico and Spain.